Sledmine/lua-blam/README.md

 Chimera and SAPP.

 ## What is intended for?
-LuaBlam aims to make easier and more understandable scripts providing simple syntax and accesible API functions making a standard for game memory editing.
+LuaBlam aims to make easier and more understandable scripts providing simple syntax and accessible API functions making a standard for game memory editing.

 ## Why should I use it?
-Scripting with raw low level functions to edit memory can lead to undesirable situations where you can introduce lot of harmful errors if you are not careful enough to mantain your code secure and continuously tested, also readeability for your code is key when it comes to open source scripts or colaborative work, lua-blam is perfect for both, keeping all the memory handling isolated and tested separately and helping scripters to write simpler and understandable code with good abstraction.
+Scripting with raw low level functions to edit memory can lead to undesirable situations where you can introduce lot of harmful errors if you are not careful enough to maintain your code secure and continuously tested, also readability for your code is key when it comes to open source scripts or collaborative work, lua-blam is perfect for both, keeping all the memory handling isolated and tested separately and helping developers to write simpler and understandable code with good abstraction.

 ## Highlights
 - Simple to implement and simple to learn